-- fedmsg.crypto.validate(message, \\config) - Return true or false if the message is signed appropriately. - fedmsg.crypto.validate\signed\by (message, signer, \\config) Validate that a message was signed by a particular certificate.
+- fedmsg.crypto.validate (message, \\config) Return true or false if the message is signed appropriately. - Return true of faise if the message is signed appropriately. - fedmsg.crypto.validate\signed\by (message, signer, \\config) Validate that a message was signed by a particular certificate.